PastVu/pastvu/README.md

 4. Create folders for the data, database and logs: `mkdir db data logs`.

-5. Clone the project from this repository (being inside the pastvu_dev if you like), `git clone https://github.com/pastvu/pastvu.git`.
-It will create `pastvu` folder.
+5. Clone the project (being inside the `pastvu_dev` folder if you like):

+    * Directly from this repository if you want to just try this project out without having a plan to commit any code or you want to commit and you are a maintainer with the admin permissions (you are probably not), do `git clone https://github.com/pastvu/pastvu.git`.

+    * Otherwise, if you are not an admin and you *do* plan to contribute by committing a code, then fork the repository first (standard github flow) and then clone it from you repository name, like `git clone https://github.com/<yourname>/pastvu.git`.

+    It will create `pastvu` project folder inside your `pastvu_dev` folder.

 6. Move to `pastvu` folder and install npm dependencies by doing `npm i`.